simoninireland/epydemic/doc/process.rst

 Events are the code fragments that run as part of the simulation.
 The collection of events defined by a process form all the possible actions that the simulation will perform.
-Events can be given meaningful names, which don't affect the execution of the simulation All these methods are simply helpers for the corresponding methods in :class:`Dynamics`.
+Events can be given meaningful names, which don't affect the execution of the simulation.

 There are three broad classes of events. *Per-element* events occur with a probability on each element of a locis.
 This means that loci with more elements will generate a higher rate of events.

 .. automethod:: Process.addEventPerElement

 *Fixed-rate* events, by contrast, occur with a probability that's independent of the number of elements in a locus, as long as it's not empty.
 This means that the rate at which such events fire is independent of the size of the locus.

 .. automethod:: Process.addFixedRateEvent

 These two kinds of events are both *stochastic*, in the sense that they are generated according to an exponential probability distribution.

 In contrast, *posted* events are set to occur at a particular simulation time.
 As the simulation proceeds it will execute posted events in the correct time sequence relative to the different stochastic events that are generated.

 .. automethod:: Process.postEvent